EngineeringSoftware/jattack/README.md

 ## Hall of Fame

-Directory `bugs` contains all six JIT bugs found by JAttack, each of which contains a template program, a generated program and a minimized program to expose the bug.
+Directory `bugs` contains all six JIT bugs we found using JAttack, each of which contains a template program, a generated program and a minimized program to expose the bug.

-If you find bugs with JAttack, we would be happy to add them to this list.
+If you find JIT bugs using JAttack, we would be happy to add your findings to this list.
 Please open a PR with a link to your bug.

 - [JDK-8239244](https://bugs.openjdk.java.net/browse/JDK-8239244)
   (Login required): See